MrThearMan/dynamics-client/README.md

 Make a GET request to the Dataverse API with currently added query options.

-**Error Simplification Available**: This and the other HTTP-method -functions are decorated with a decorator, that can take some extra options: 'simplify_errors' (if set 'True' will simplify all errors occurring during the excecution of the function to just a single DynamicsException with a default error message) and 'raise_separately' (A list Exception types to exclude from the simplification, if 'simplify_errors' is True, so that they can be handled separately).
+**Error Simplification Available**: This and the other HTTP-method -functions are decorated with a decorator, that can take some extra options: `simplify_errors` (If set `True`, will simplify all errors occurring during the excecution of the function to just a single DynamicsException with a default error message) and `raise_separately` (A list exception types to exclude from the simplification, if `simplify_errors=True`, so that they can be handled separately).
 These are useful when you want to hide implementation details recieved in errors from frontend users.

 ---